confluentinc/ksql/docs/how-to-guides/use-connector-management.md

 ### Introspecting embedded mode

-Sometimes you might need a little more power to introspect how your connectors are behaving by interacting directly with the embedded Kafka Connect server.
-First, notice that ksqlDB is really just wrapping a regular Kafka Connect server.
-You can curl it and interact with its [REST API](https://docs.confluent.io/current/connect/references/restapi.html) just like any other Connect server.
+Sometimes you might need a little more power to introspect how your connectors are behaving by interacting directly with the embedded {{ site.kconnectlong }} server.
+First, notice that ksqlDB is really just wrapping a regular {{ site.kconnectlong }} server.
+You can curl it and interact with its [REST API](https://docs.confluent.io/current/connect/references/restapi.html) just like any other {{ site.kconnect }} server.

 ```
 docker exec -it ksqldb-server curl http://localhost:8083/